 I want to be Cesaro.
 Not like him, I literally want to inhabit his body and mind.
 There’s a certain kind of magic when you’re watching someone who is just so good at what he does.
 When Cesaro comes out, he’s in great shape, but he doesn’t necessarily stand out.
 He’s bald with a beard, average height and weight.
 But when he starts moving around in the ring, or catching John Cena out of mid air, or flipping out of an AA and landing on his feet, you know you’re watching someone special.
 The knock on him has always been he doesn’t ‘connect’ with the audience.
 Well there were about 18,000 people in the Allstate Arena last night and Cesaro connected with every god damn one of them.
 Microphone skills are important, and so is the ability to relate to the fans, but when you’re as good inside that ring as Cesaro, those things really don’t matter as much.
 I was afraid that their match from last week would overshadow last night’s main event, but Cena and Cesaro went above and beyond and tore the house down.
 Cesaro has fought Cena before, and has been ‘pushed’ before, but main eventing Raw with John Cena is a step above all that.
 Hopefully he stays in this Owens/Cena feud, because that’s a triple threat match that needs to happen at Summerslam.

-Posted on July 7, 2015, in Uncategorized and tagged Brock lesnar, cadillac, cesaro, fan, john cena, kevin owens, raw chicago, seth rollins, wwe, wwe network, WWE Raw.
+Posted on July 7, 2015, in Average Blog Posts and tagged Brock lesnar, cadillac, cesaro, fan, john cena, kevin owens, raw chicago, seth rollins, WWE, wwe network, WWE Raw.
 Bookmark the permalink.
 Leave a comment.